Help! I just found out we have head lice!

 Second, take another breath and say, "I can deal with this."
 Because you can.
 Think of all the other bigger problems you have dealt with in your life.
 This is an inconvenience but you will be able to handle this.

 Third, forget a lot about what you heard about getting rid of head lice.
 Don't do ANY extra laundry or house cleaning - I know that most of the available information tells you that you need to bag stuffed toys and wash everything in hot water, but it is simply a waste of your time.
-In dealing with head lice, most people go crazy - not because of the bugs or the eggs, but because of the cleaning.
+In dealing with head lice, most people become burned out - not because of the bugs or the eggs, but because of the cleaning.
 Just don't do it.
 (Reverse NIKE psychology.)

 Fourth, get some inexpensive tools.
 A great lice comb, a blow dryer, a cheap head lamp, and some cheap hair conditioner are some wonderful tools that you can use again and again with great success.